Miriam Weiner (genealogist): Jewish Roots in Poland

 In 1997, in official cooperation with the Polish State Archives (Naczelna Dyrekcja Archiwów Państwowych in Warsaw, Poland), Weiner authored and published the book, Jewish Roots in Poland.
 The book includes archival holdings of the Polish State Archives, the Jewish Historical Institute in Warsaw, local town hall documents throughout Poland, Holocaust documents found in the archives of the death camps located in Auschwitz near Kraków and Majdanek near Lublin.
 The book also features document examples, maps, antique postcards depicting towns and daily life, and modern-day photographs.
 There are individual town listings for localities with more than 10,000 Jews in 1939.
 Zachary M. Baker, Head Librarian of the YIVO Institute for Jewish Research stated, "This book is a testimony to its author's resourcefulness, years of hard work, persistence, and meticulous attention to detail.
 She has skillfully identified and addressed several gaps in Jewish genealogical and family historical literature.
 Jewish Roots in Poland provides the means for researchers to go out and "do it themselves," through its extensive chapters on Polish Jewish communities, on Polish state, municipal, and concentration camp archives and on the Jewish Historical Institute; and through its exhaustive bibliographies, abundant photographs, maps and lists of addresses.
 These features, taken together, promise to make this a very successful reference book."

+This book received high praise from fellow authors including: